How to Vstream and Become a Vtuber

 If you are starting streaming, it is a good idea to check some basic guides for beginner streamers.
 You can find interesting ones in our Knowledge section:

 Once you have the basics, it’s time to decide if your character will be a 3D or 2D avatar.
 There are pros and cons to both.

 While 3D models provide a bit more possibilities to animate expressions, motion tracking, and more immersive characteristics, it’s not a surprise they are a little bit harder to create, and animating these require higher costs for setup.

 2D characters are a great alternative if you, as a beginner vtuber, have a tighter budget.
 Since these require a bit less work to prepare, you will be able to start with them faster.

-- Get your character idea into reality.
+- How to make a vtuber model 2D?
+Get your character idea into reality.
 If you already have an idea for your character, you can either draw the draft of the 2D avatar.

 - Draw the avatar yourself or commission creating one from an artist.
 Vtuber sub-reddit wiki has some great resources including a list of Twitter accounts of artists specializing in 2D avatar creation.
 If you feel like you’re up for the task, then the most common software for it is Live2D.

 - Once you are ready with the art it’s time to animate your avatar.
 There are few ways to do that, but the most common one is to use Live2D with the FaceRig plugin.
 This combo will allow you to use your webcam to track your facial expressions and mouth movement to apply it to your 2D drawing.